North Carolina warily watching 2 tropical weather systems

 “It’s definitely making people think twice about coming here,” she said.

-In the central Pacific, Hurricane Madeline strengthened Monday into a Category 3 storm about 630 miles (1,015 kilometers) east of Hilo, Hawaii.
-Top sustained winds reached 115 mph (185 kph) as Madeline moved west-northwest at 10 mph (17 kph).
+In the central Pacific, Hurricane Madeline strengthened Monday into a Category 4 storm about 515 miles (830 kilometers) east of Hilo, Hawaii.
+Top sustained winds reached 130 mph (215 kph) as Madeline moved west at 9 mph (15 kph).
 A hurricane watch was posted for Hawaii County and those in the main Hawaiian Islands were urged to monitor the storm’s progress.

-Elsewhere in the Pacific, Hurricane Lester became a powerful Category 4 storm with maximum sustained winds of 130 mph (215 kph) while churning west at 14 mph (22 kph) about 1,375 miles (2,210 kilometers) west of the southern tip of Baja California, Mexico.
+Elsewhere in the Pacific, Hurricane Lester weakened to a Category 3 storm with maximum sustained winds of 125 mph (205 kph) while churning west near 14 mph (22 kph) about 1,435 miles (2,305 kilometers) east of the Hilo, Hawaii.
 It posed no immediate threat to land.

 Drew reported from Raleigh, North Carolina.